ethan-graham10/AMT/README.md

 # ATM
-(Work in progress) This script makes an ATM
+This script makes an ATM

 This script:
   holds up to 9999 bank accounts